woossi0/suite/docs/usermanual/source/webmaps/composer/tour.rst

 * :guilabel:`New` menu: Creates a new project workspace.
 * :guilabel:`Project Workspaces`: Lists all project workspaces available on the server.
 If the screen size is small, or if the list of project workspaces is large, a :guilabel:`More` link will appear, which will take you to the :guilabel:`All Project Workspaces` page.

-   * Within each project workspace listing, there are individual links to view the list of that project workspace's :guilabel:`Maps`, :guilabel:`Layers`, and :guilabel:`Data`.
+   * Within each individual project workspace listing, there are links to view its :guilabel:`Maps`, :guilabel:`Layers`, and :guilabel:`Data`.

 * :guilabel:`All Maps`: Lists all maps in all project workspaces.
 * :guilabel:`All Layers`: Lists all published layers